 - Communication transparency: Eliminate silos between the development, testing, and operations teams

-- Available testing tools: Available tools that support continuous testing to make the testing process easier, faster, and more reliable
+- Available testing tools: Available tools supporting this testing practice make the testing process easier, faster, and more reliable

 Main Challenges of Continuous Testing

 While continuous testing has a myriad of key benefits, there are several challenges that software development teams must take into consideration:

 - Adjust to DevOps: Professionals don’t process the right tools and training within Agile and DevOps environments

 - Change in culture: Cultural shifts among your development and testing teams may happen while maintaining traditional processes.

 - Update testing strategy: Maintaining only traditional testing methods and test data management prevents continuous testing from reaching its full potential